Kingdom of Prussia: 1848–1871: German wars of unification

 The divided administration of Schleswig and Holstein then became the trigger for the Austro-Prussian War of 1866—also known as the Seven Weeks' War.
 Prussia, allied with the Kingdom of Italy and various northern German states, declared war on the Austrian Empire.
 The Austrian-led coalition was crushed, and Prussia annexed four of its smaller allies—the Kingdom of Hanover, the Electorate of Hesse, the Duchy of Nassau and the Free City of Frankfurt.
 Prussia also annexed Schleswig and Holstein, and also effectively annexed Saxe-Lauenburg by forcing it into a personal union with Prussia (which was turned into a full union in 1876).
-King William initially wanted to take territory from Austria itself, but Bismarck persuaded him to abandon the idea.
+King William initially wanted to take territory from Austria itself and annex Saxony, but Bismarck persuaded him to abandon the idea.
 While Bismarck wanted Austria to play no future role in German affairs, he foresaw that Austria could be a valuable future ally.
 With these gains in territory, the Prussian possessions in the Rhineland and Westphalia became geographically connected to the rest of the kingdom for the first time.
 Counting the de facto annexation of Saxe-Lauenburg, Prussia now stretched uninterrupted across the northern two-thirds of Germany.
 It would remain at this size until the overthrow of the monarchy in 1918.

 Bismarck used this opportunity to end the budget dispute with parliament.
 He proposed a bill of indemnity granting him retroactive approval for governing without a legal budget.
 He guessed, correctly as it turned out, that this would lead to a split between his liberal adversaries.
 While some of them argued that there could be no compromise with the principle of constitutional government, most of the liberals decided to support the bill in hopes of winning more freedom in the future.